Golpette/guardian-bbc-scrape/README.md

+** weinstein.py
+Scrapes specified number of stories related to Harvey Weinstein from the Guardian website and looks at usage of "non-consensual" vs "rape".
+If you're interested, ~23% of articles used the euphemism without mentioning rape.

 **  bbc.py
-Rewrite of Guardian code.
-Does same thing but neater and using python.
+Rewrite of Guardian code below.
+Essentially does same thing but neater and using python.